Santhosh1021/M1_March_2022/1_Requirements/README.md

 ## Defining our system

 Employee Management System is a very simple project that can help you understand the basic concepts of functions, file handling, and structures.
-This program will teach you how to add,view,search and remove data from/to a file.
+This program will teach you how to add,view,modify and remove data from/to a file.
 Adding new records, viewing them, editing and looking for saved Employee details, and removing Employee records are simple functions that make up the main menu of this system.
 Personal information information such as Employee id , Employee name, Employee salary and Employee age is requested when you add a record to your file.
-These records can then be entered, searched, and deleted.
+These records can then be entered, modifyed, and deleted.
 I’ve used a lot of functions, and these functions are easy to understand since their name means just their respective operations.
 Therefore the main purpose of the Employee management system is to record and organize the Employee details within the software.

 ## SWOT Analysis